Graded rings of modular forms

 1 + 240*q + 2160*q^2 + 6720*q^3 + 17520*q^4 + 30240*q^5 + O(q^6)

-Return a polynomial ring of which self is a quotient.
+Return a polynomial ring of which this ring of modular forms is a quotient.

 INPUT:

-• names – a list or tuple of names (strings), or a comma separated string
+• names – a list or tuple of names (strings), or a comma separated string; consists in the names of the polynomial ring variables

-• gens (default: None) – (list) a list of generator of self.
-If gens is None then the generators returned by gen_forms() is used instead.
+• gens – list of modular forms generating this ring (default: None); if gens is None then the list of generators returned by the method gen_forms() is used instead.
+Note that we do not check if the list is indeed a generating set.

-OUTPUT: A multivariate polynomial ring in the variable names.
-Each variable of the polynomial ring correspond to a generator given in gens (following the ordering of the list).
+OUTPUT: a multivariate polynomial ring in the variable names.
+Each variable of the polynomial ring correspond to a generator given in the list gens (following the ordering of the list).

 EXAMPLES: